 PRE-CONFERENCE WORKSHOPS

 Conference-affiliated workshops are half day, full day, and two day events that are proposed and organised by individual researchers.
-SMM2022 workshops will be held on Saturday, July 30th and Sunday, July 31st, 2022, during the weekend just prior to the conference.
+SMM2024 workshops will be held on Saturday, November 9th and Sunday, November 10th, 2024, during the weekend just prior to the conference.

 Workshops are open to all conference registrants and offered on a first-come, first-served basis.